Alec1017/aframe-react-vr/README.md

 ## Live Demo
 https://alec1017.github.io/aframe-react-vr/
-<p>Also compatible with a smart phone and mobile VR viewer, such as Google Cardboard</p>
+<p>Also compatible with smart phones and mobile VR viewers, such as Google Cardboard</p>

 ## Usage